-Word to the wise: The sequel to The Golem and the Jinni is The Hidden Palace.
-It’s available for pre-order now and will be released 8 June 2021.
+Word to the wise: The sequel to The Golem and the Jinni — The Hidden Palace — is now available.

 ‘I trust you above all others,’ he told her.
 ‘Above myself.’
 She shook her head, but then leaned into him, as though taking shelter.
 He drew her close, the crown of her head beneath his cheek.
 Beyond the hansom’s window, New York was an endless rhythm of walls and windows and doors, darkened alleys, flashes of sunlight. he thought, if he could pick a moment to be taken into the flask, a moment to live in endlessly, perhaps he would choose this one: the passing city, and the woman at his side. — Helene Wecker

 This historical fantasy (496 pages) was published in April of 2013 by Anchor.
 The book takes you to turn-of-the-century New York.
 Melissa read The Golem and the Jinni and loved it; it wouldn't be on our site if she didn't recommend it.